jcugnoni-heig/RailTrackModellingToolbox/README.md

 This repository contain three folders: *Documentation*, *src* and *Toolbox-VM*.

 The first folder contain the documentation of the toolbox: description of the models, how to use the interface and so on.
 The second folder, *src*, contain the individual models.
-The last folder, *Toolbox-VM*, contain a virtual machine container with the whole toolbox ready to be used on any Linux distribution.
+The last folder, *Toolbox-VM*, contain a ISO image of a customized CAELinux/Ubuntu 18.04 environment with the whole toolbox ready to be used.

-The easiest way to start using the toolbox is to download and use the *Toolbox-VM* virtual machine container.
+The easiest way to start using the toolbox is to download and use the *ISO* image in *Toolbox-VM*.
+This image can be used to create a bootable USB disk (using Ventoy https://www.ventoy.net is recommended) in order to boot and install the OS + toolbox on a physical PC.
+Or even simpler, the ISO image can be used directly to install a Virtual Machine, on any OS, for example in VMware player https://www.vmware.com/fr/products/workstation-player.html.

 If you decide to install "from scratch", you will need to have first a working installation of all the prerequisites (see src/INSTALL, src/dependencies.txt and src/installDependencies.sh) and then run the setup.sh script in the root of the toolbox: